-McDonald et al (1931) experimented with participants giving them lists of adjectives to remember (List A).
+- McDonald et al (1931) experimented with participants giving them lists of adjectives to remember (List A).
 After learning List A they were given List B and tasked with learning this.
 Recall was found to be poorest when List B was a list of synonyms of List A (12% recall) supporting the case for confusion to occur between the two memories as interference theory states.

 - One major weakness with interference theory is the interference effects are more evident in laboratory-based settings using various memory-based tasks.
 These setups lack ecological validity and also mundane realism as the tasks are rarely indicative of what people would experience in real-life situations.
 Therefore it makes it difficult to generalise the findings externally beyond the laboratory settings or understand exactly how much day-to-day forgetting can be credited to interference or even forgetting in general.

-Anderson (2000) believed interference did play a role in forgetting but it was difficult to understand exactly how much.
+- Anderson (2000) believed interference did play a role in forgetting but it was difficult to understand exactly how much.
 Individual differences can also explain why some people are less affected by proactive interference when compared to others.

-Kane et al (2000) found individuals with bigger working memory spans were less susceptible to proactive interference when testing recall using three-word lists compared to individuals deemed to have less working memory spans.
+- Kane et al (2000) found individuals with bigger working memory spans were less susceptible to proactive interference when testing recall using three-word lists compared to individuals deemed to have less working memory spans.
 It is unclear whether those with greater working memory spans have achieved this either through more practice in some form but it highlights how interference theories cannot be fully generalised to everyone.
-Understanding how interference works offers advertisers real-world applications for marketing campaigns as they attempt to build brands.
+Understanding how interference works can offer advertisers real-world applications for marketing campaigns as they attempt to build brands.

-Danaher (2008) found when people were exposed to adverts from competing brands within a short time frame, participants struggled to recognise the brands or their message.
+- Danaher (2008) found when people were exposed to adverts from competing brands within a short time frame, participants struggled to recognise the brands or their message.
 Considering the millions spent on advertising this presents a big problem but also provides marketers with practical ways to overcome this.
 By ensuring adverts are spaced significantly far apart from the airing of rival brands or by repeating more on one day rather than over the weak with rival brands, this can help avoid dilution of adverts.

 Another major weakness for interference theory is it only explains forgetting when information is similar and can not explain why forgetting occurs in the majority of real-life situations.
 Also forgetting due to similarities doesn’t happen that often either suggesting it is only one part of a bigger explanation and over-simplified.
 The fact that there is significant research support for cue-dependent forgetting suggests other explanations or processes must be at which and interference theory cannot explain everything.

 Similar to a labelling system on a filing system, the cues act as markers to aid recall and without these, the mind is unable to locate the correct memory.
 A cues effectiveness depends on the number of items associated with it with fewer items leading to a more effective cue.